Commonly used collection types

-Generic collections are the best solution to strong typing.
-However, if your language does not support generics, the System.Collections namespace includes base collections, such as CollectionBase, ReadOnlyCollectionBase, and DictionaryBase, which are abstract base classes that can be extended to create collection classes that are strongly typed.
-When efficient multi-threaded collection access is required, use the generic collections in the System.Collections.Concurrent namespace.
+List<Int32> collection causes a compile-time error.
+However, if your language does not support generics, the System.Collections namespace includes abstract base classes that you can extend to create collection classes that are strongly typed.
+These base classes include:

-|Collections and Data Structures||Discusses the various collection types available in the .NET Framework, including stacks, queues, lists, arrays, and dictionaries.|
+|Collections and Data Structures||Discusses the various collection types available in .NET, including stacks, queues, lists, arrays, and dictionaries.|

 |Hashtable and Dictionary Collection Types||Describes the features of generic and nongeneric hash-based dictionary types.|

 |Sorted Collection Types||Describes classes that provide sorting functionality for lists and sets.|

 |Generics||Describes the generics feature, including the generic collections, delegates, and interfaces provided by .NET.
 Provides links to feature documentation for C#, Visual Basic, and Visual C++, and to supporting technologies such as reflection.|